howbizarre/hbsthoughts/README.md

 ---

-A modern blog built with Nuxt 4, focused on articles about Vue, Nuxt, TailwindCSS, TypeScript, and front-end development.
+A simple blog system built with Nuxt 4, focused on articles about Vue, Nuxt, TailwindCSS, TypeScript, and front-end development.

 ## 🌐 Live Site